A Media Model to Lead in the Trust Economy

 Each layer of an editorial asset’s distribution adds reach and a unique perspective, without losing the integrity or consistency of the original narrative.

-This model is different from a traditional company blog, which often serves as a marketing tool to make announcements or promote products or services.
-Editorial assets, by contrast, are built with journalistic intent.
-They analyse and educate.
-They are also governed by editorial standards, aiming to shape understanding rather than drive conversions or sales.
+This model is different from a traditional company blog, which is often only a tool to make announcements or promote products or services.
+Editorial assets, by contrast, are crafted with journalistic intent.
+They analyse and educate, aiming to shape understanding rather than drive conversions or sales.

-Through an editorial approach, we build a body of work, a legacy.
+Through an editorial approach, we build a body of work – a legacy and identity that converts an engaged audience into a community, and eventually into customers.

 The editorial impact on commercial outcomes